-White (2017) also draws attention to the unequal global distribution and demand of technology production and use, and calls into question 'techno-fixes' to the environmental crisis, and the positives and (false) promises of advanced industrial technologies as the

-'solution' to environmental harm-a focus that we expand upon below.
-Brisman and South (2017) use the case study of hybrid / electric vehicles (H/EVs) in their examination of the criminogenic significance of consumption.
-They show how the 'championing of new environmentally beneficial devices and systems' (Brisman and South 2017: 316), under a shroud of 'greenwashed' marketing, fuels and perpetuates the consumption of rare earth materials contained within hybrid car batteries and magnets, while stimulating more demand.
-Zehner (2012) offers a similar critique of global investments in 'green energy' such as wind and solar, which often ignore the hidden carbon footprint in their production, shipment, and lifecycle.
-In this way, the green energy agenda re-frames what is a planetary consumption crisis to a problem of inadequate innovation in our energy production systems.
-These critiques seed doubt in the idea that technological innovation, and making more consumption more efficient, will address the environmental crises we currently face.
-Brisman and South (2017: 317) emphasise that the benefits of the green energy revolution will be unequally distributed around the globe, while the harms associated with it will be most severe in 'nations that will be exhorted to supply the mineral and other resources needed to support processes of technology-based consumption under the guise of technological efficiency.'
+White (2017) also highlighted the unequal global distribution and demand of technology production and use, and calls into question technofixes to the environmental crisis and the positives and (false) promises of advanced industrial technologies as the 'solution' to environmental harm-a focus that we expand upon below.
+Brisman and South (2017) used a case study of hybrid/electric vehicles in their examination of the criminogenic significance of consumption.
+They showed how the 'championing of new environmentally beneficial devices and systems' (Brisman and South 2017: 316), under a shroud of 'greenwashed' marketing, fuels and perpetuates the consumption of rare earth materials contained within hybrid car batteries and magnets while stimulating more demand.
+Zehner (2012) offered a similar critique of global investments in 'green energy' such as wind and solar, which often ignore the hidden carbon footprint in their production, shipment and lifecycle.
+In this way, the green energy agenda reframes a planetary consumption crisis as a problem of inadequate innovation in our energy production systems.
+These critiques seed doubt in the idea that technological innovation-and making more consumption more efficient-will address the environmental crises we currently face.
+Brisman and South (2017: 317) emphasise that the benefits of the green energy revolution will be unequally distributed around the globe, while the harms associated with it will be most severe in 'nations that will be exhorted to supply the mineral and other resources needed to support processes of technology-based consumption under the guise of technological efficiency'.

 White's eco-global criminology emphasises a focus on context.
-He traces the role of technology during previous industrial revolutions, specifically the burning of fossil fuels, noting that this revolution was not driven by technology per se, but rather that 'global imperialism, colonialism and militarism ... have served to entrench a dominant worldview and the material basis for certain types of production, consumption and reproduction' (White 2017: 248).
-This draws attention to the political ecology of technologies, to understand their role in perpetuation of uneven relationships of power and conflict, and historicise their contribution to environmental harms.
+He traced the role of technology during previous industrial revolutions, specifically the burning of fossil fuels, noting that this revolution was not driven by technology per se, but rather that 'global imperialism, colonialism and militarism ... have served to entrench a dominant worldview and the material basis for certain types of production, consumption and reproduction' (White 2017: 248).
+This draws attention to the political ecology of technologies to understand their role in perpetuating uneven relationships of power and conflict and historicise their contribution to environmental harms.

-The eco-global focus on technology and context also raises the issue of purported trade-offs between human well-being, on the one hand, and environmental health on the other, as if it is a zero-sum game.
-Clear thinking requires that, in light of climate change, we must accept the indivisibility of humans and their environment, and human embeddedness within Earth's ecosystems, and more is required to break down the binary thinking that has come to dominate liberal discourse (e.g., dogmas of jobs, growth, and development versus 'nature').
-We need to tackle the paradoxes raised by White (2017) head on and accept that while renewable technologies may reduce or slow down some environmental harms, as currently incorporated into the economy, they serve to perpetuate unsustainable economic and societal frameworks of extraction, consumption and waste.
-This is driven through increasing capital centralisation of technology design, imperialism, digital colonialism, and modern forms of enclosure of the commons (Mann and Daly 2019; Bellamy-Foster and Clark 2020).
-As Bellamy-Foster and Clark argue, in 'today's phase of globalized monopoly-finance capital ... relations of expropriation have further asserted themselves, to the point that the system seems at times to have entered a period of the forcible dissolution ... extended to the web of life itself' (Bellamy-Foster and Clark 2020: 2).
-In pursuit of economic growth, physically realised in an ever expanding 'technomass' (Hornborg 2001), the pace of extraction, production, consumption and waste has disastrous consequences for all life on the planet.
+The eco-global focus on technology and context also raises the issue of purported trade-offs between human wellbeing and environmental health, as if it is a zero-sum game.
+Clear thinking requires that, in light of climate change, we must accept the indivisibility of humans and their environment (and human embeddedness within Earth's ecosystems) and that more is required to break down the binary thinking that has come to dominate liberal discourse (e.g., dogmas of jobs, growth and development versus 'nature').
+We need to tackle the paradoxes raised by White (2017) head-on and accept that while renewable technologies may reduce or slow down some environmental harms, as currently incorporated into the economy, they serve to perpetuate unsustainable economic and societal frameworks of extraction, consumption and waste.
+This is driven through increasing capital centralisation of technology design, imperialism, digital colonialism and modern forms of enclosure of the commons (Bellamy-Foster and Clark 2020; Mann and Daly 2019).
+As Bellamy-Foster and Clark (2020: 38) argued, in 'today's phase of globalized monopoly-finance capital ... relations of expropriation have further asserted themselves, to the point that the system seems at times to have entered a period of the forcible dissolution ... extended to the web of life itself'.
+In pursuit of economic growth, physically realised in an ever-expanding 'technomass' (Hornborg 2001), the pace of extraction, production, consumption and waste has disastrous consequences for all life on the planet.